UK & Ireland Early Career Blood-Brain Barrier Symposium

 Meeting

-The 2021 meeting of the UK & Ireland Early Career Blood-Brain Barrier society will be hosted virtually on the 12 November 2021.
+The 2023 meeting of the UK & Ireland Early Career Blood-Brain Barrier society will be hosted in person on the 17th November 2023.